glorialulu/TSNet/docs/examples.rst

 This example shows how to simulate the closure of valve located at the boundary of a network.
 The first example network is shown below in :numref:`tnet1`.
-It comprises 9 pipes, 5 junctions, one reservoir, 3 closed loops,and one valve located at the downstream end of the system.
+It comprises 9 pipes, 8 junctions, one reservoir, 3 closed loops, and one valve located at the downstream end of the system.
 There are five steps that the application would need to take: